avaamar/reborn-hand-unlimbited-arm/README.md

 ---

-## Optional Electronics / Firmware
+## Optional Electronics
-Sections `Electronics/` and `Firmware/` are reserved for future experiments (e.g., servo or sensor integration).
+Section `Electronics/`is reserved for future experiments (e.g., servo or sensor integration).
 The current build is a passive, body-powered model.

 ---